 Sign up for some surf lessons, or just spend the day soaking in the sun while you bask in the amazing memories you’ve been making.

 Day 12: Day Trip to Taroudant and Tioute

 Today, split the day between the historic, pretty town of Taroudant and the Berber oasis village, Tioute.

 Taroudant is a small but impressive walled city, often referred to as Little Marrakesh.
 Set against the stunning Atlas mountains and ringed by sturdy ramparts all around the city, visiting Taroudant is like opening a window into real Morocco.

 Taroudant is small enough to walk around, but if you’re feeling weary, hire a ‘caleche’ or horse and carriage to ride through the city in style.
 Enjoy a fresh orange juice in the square as you take in the general hustle and bustle.

-You can enjoy wandering the souks and the medina without being hassled, and see the highly skilled artisans at work, creating high-quality products such as leather slippers, detailed handmade and embroidered clothes, and intricate silver jewellery.
+You can enjoy wandering the souks and the medina without being hassled and see the highly skilled artisans at work, creating high-quality products such as leather slippers, detailed handmade and embroidered clothes, and intricate silver jewelry.